blazethunderstorm/blazethunderstorm/README.md

 ## 🎯 About Me

 🎓 Currently pursuing **BTech in Electronics and Communication Engineering** at **IIIT Jabalpur**
-💻 Passionate about **Full Stack Development**, **Backend Engineering**, and **Competitive Programming**
+💻 Interested in Frontend Development, Backend Development, and Competitive Programming.
-🌟 Building scalable web applications and solving algorithmic challenges
+🌟 Building scalable web applications and love problem solving
-🔥 Always learning new technologies and pushing the boundaries of what's possible

 ---